Skip navigation

 Like ownership housing cooperatives, short-life cooperatives are registered as cooperative societies under the provisions of the Co-operative and Community Benefit Societies Act 2104, with members having a ‘par value’ nominal £1 non-equity share in the cooperative.
 Short-life cooperatives have declined in numbers in recent years because landlords, mainly local councils or other public bodies have been taking the housing back for improvement or sale.

-Self and custom build housing cooperatives are housing organizations where the members are involved in building some or all of their properties.
+Self and custom-built housing cooperatives are housing organisations where the members are involved in building some or all of their properties.
 The labour that they put into building their properties gives them “sweat equity” in the form of a percentage of the property.
 They also pay rent for the operating costs.
-Only a small number of self and custom build housing cooperatives exist and each has different arrangements, mainly in partnership with a registered provider of low-cost rental housing (a housing association).
+Only a small number of self and custom-built housing cooperatives exist and each has different arrangements, mainly in partnership with a registered provider of low-cost rental housing (a housing association).

 6. Student Housing Cooperatives